 So we weren't sure what to expect...or whether the kids would find it boring.

 Boy, were we pleasantly surprised!
-For $20, our family of four enjoyed hours of fun, history, intriguing exhibits, and beautiful scenery.
+For $28, our family of four enjoyed hours of fun, history, intriguing exhibits, and beautiful scenery at TWO different historic sites.
 What a bargain!

 We started with the newly-updated 15-minute film about the colony’s beginnings 400 years ago.
 Set in a unique, round, IMAX-type theater, the film debunked Disney myths about Pocahontas.
 (Nope, no romance with John Smith, unless he was a cradle-robber...she was only 11).